Anti-Bullying Quality Mark

 - Providing appropriate education and support regarding their behaviour or actions.

 - If online, requesting that content be removed and reporting accounts/content to service provider.

 - Sanctioning, in line with school behaviour/discipline policy; this may include official warnings, detentions, removal of privileges (including online access when encountering cyberbullying concerns), and fixed-term or permanent exclusions.

 - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this may include involvement from the Police or referrals to Early Help,

 Anti-bullying Steering Group

-Last year we set up an Anti-bullying steering group which comprises of children, staff, parents and governors.
+We have an Anti-bullying steering group which comprises of children, staff, parent and governor.
 This group meets regularly to review the school's policies and procedures in regards to bullying.
 Some of the ideas they have put in place are:

 - Friendship benches and bus stops on the playground for children to visit when they feel lonely or upset.